ish-xyz/terraform-tls-certificates-generator/README.md

 # tf_cert_generator

-A Terraform module to generate RSA certificates with a self provisioned CA
+A Terraform module to generate TLS RSA certificates with a self provisioned CA

 This terraform modules uses the tls_provider resources defined in -> https://www.terraform.io/docs/providers/tls/index.html